 For example, if there was a terror attack in Frankfurt, how could you identify which of your staff and/or students were in close proximity to the area, so you could advise them of the threat and direct them out of harm’s way?
 In this case, you need the ability to dynamically create a new geo-fenced safe zone that covers the impacted area so you can quickly take action.

 Ideal Emergency Response Management Software

 Again, while it may sound a bit far-fetched, all of this functionality exists today with distributed command and control solutions (DCC) which enable organizations to leverage the prevalence of smartphones with the latest cloud-based technology to support emergency operations.
 By combining a comprehensive system equipped with situational awareness for response teams with a smartphone app, a DCC can extend the reach of first responders with a transformative effect and more efficiently coordinate all efforts and direct responders more efficiently.
 In doing so companies can minimize personal risk and injury, limit damage, improve business continuity and better protect the organization’s overall brand.

-The safety capabilities and improvements mentioned in this article can all be accomplished with SafeZone®, an integrated security solution that has been adopted by dozens of prestigious corporations and universities across the globe.
+The safety capabilities and improvements mentioned in this article can all be accomplished with SafeZone®, an emergency management app and security solution that has been adopted by dozens of prestigious corporations and universities across the globe.
 Learn more about Safezone and request a demo today.